QBDev0ps/DevOps-Cloud-projects/Project9.md

 #### <br>Step 3: Attach EBS Volumes to EC2 Web Server Instance<br/>

-After creating the 3 EBS volumes we proceed to attach them to our EC2 Web Server instance by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html)
+After creating the 3 EBS volumes we proceed to attach them to our EC2 Database Server instance by following [these steps:](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html)

 **i.** We open the AWS console and click on **"EC2"**, then we scroll down in the navigation pane and click on **"Volumes"** under **"Elastic Block Store"**.